Bachelor year 2.

 All exam dates (exams, retakes, paper deadlines etc.) can be found in the BA2 examination schedule.

-The reading list will be available on BlackBoard.
+The reading list will be available on Brightspace.

 Registration via uSis is mandatory.